changchang/stream-pkg/README.md

 comp.feed(res);
 ```

-And we can use stream-pkg in a socket-based server and client as below:
+And we can use stream-pkg in a socket-based echo server and client as below:

 ###sever.js
 ``` javascript